dkarter/tmux-open-nvim/README.md

 # Tmux open (with Neovim Support)

 Plugin for opening highlighted selection directly from Tmux copy mode.
+Forked from [tmux-plugins/tmux-open](https://github.com/tmux-plugins/tmux-open) and removed variables specific to vim that prevented Neovim from opening.

 Tested and working on Linux, OSX and Cygwin.